What the Options Market Tells Us About Cava Group

 After a thorough review of the options trading surrounding Cava Group, we move to examine the company in more detail.
 This includes an assessment of its current market status and performance.

 Where Is Cava Group Standing Right Now?
-With a trading volume of 1,212,683, the price of CAVA is up by 1.24%, reaching $81.0.
-Current RSI values indicate that the stock is may be oversold.
-Next earnings report is scheduled for 76 days from now.
+With a volume of 2,594,537, the price of CAVA is up 4.46% at $77.37.
+RSI indicators hint that the underlying stock may be oversold.
+Next earnings are expected to be released in 74 days.
 What The Experts Say On Cava Group

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.